MonzerDev/Real-Time-Sign-Language-Detection/README.md

 - training.py: Script used for training the CNN model on datasets of hand gestures or numbers.
 - testCNN.py: Script for testing the performance of the trained CNN model on a test dataset.
 - mediapipeHandDetection.py: Integrates MediaPipe to perform real-time hand detection and display landmarks through the webcam.
-- realTime.py: Main script that integrates the CNN model and MediaPipe for real-time hand gesture detection and classification.
+- realTime.py: Main script that integrates the CNN model and MediaPipe for real-time hand gesture recognition and classification.
 - handLandMarks.py: Processes MediaPipe's hand landmarks for generating datasets suitable for training the CNN model.
-- numbers_testing_data.xlsx: Example processed dataset for testing numeric gesture detection.
+- numbers_testing_data.xlsx: Example processed dataset for testing numeric gesture recognition.
 - CNN_model_alphabet_SIBI.pth: Pre-trained CNN model weights for sign language alphabets classification.
 - CNN_model_number_SIBI.pth: Pre-trained CNN model weights for numeric gesture classification.